-The work for each unit is graded as either a Pass (E grade), Merit (C grade) or a Distinction (A grade).
-If a pupil is awarded a Distinction in all five units, they will be awarded an overall Distinction (A grade), which is equivalent to 56 UCAS points.

-This post-16 qualification will suit students who have studied GCSE Digital Technologies either Multimedia or Computing, though a GCSE in these subjects is desirable, it is not required.
+The work for each unit is graded as either Pass (E Grade), Merit (C Grade) or a Distinction (A Grade).
+This post 16 qualification will suit students who have studied GCSE Digital Technology (either Multimedia or Programming), though a GCSE in these subjects is desirable, it is not required.